BitcoinDesign/Guide/guide/onboarding/protecting-a-wallet.md

 - Addresses - can be used to track your transaction history
 - Private keys - can be used to access and transfer your bitcoins

-It's more common for wallets to protect private keys but not much is done for other sensitive information like the balance, addresses and previous transactions.
-A few wallets like Bitcoin Core, Wasabi, Wallet of Satoshi, and others have made it work though.
-Below describes a pattern, and considerations for hiding and revealing sensitive information.
+It's more common for wallets to protect private keys, but not much is done for other sensitive information like the balance, addresses, and previous transactions.
+A few wallets like Bitcoin Core, Wasabi, Wallet of Satoshi, and others have made it work, though.
+Below is a pattern and considerations for hiding and revealing sensitive information.

 ### Quickly hide from overview screen